 Chickenpox and shingles are infections which are caused by the varicella-zoster virus.
-When you have chickenpox, your immune system makes antibodies.
-Most people are then immune from further chickenpox infection for the rest of their life.
-About 1 person in 8 does not develop enough antibodies that first time and may catch it again.
-The virus then remains dormant in your body.
-It can, in some people, reappear later in life to cause a localised rash called shingles.
+When you have chickenpox, your immune system makes proteins called antibodies.
+These fight the virus and then provide lifelong protection against it (immunity).
+Most people are then immune from further chickenpox infection for the rest of their lives.
+Occasionally some people do not develop enough antibodies that first time and may catch it again.
+After having chickenpox, the virus remains in your body, not causing any harm (dormant).
+It can sometimes reappear later in life to cause a rash in just one part of your body, called shingles.

-Most people have chickenpox as a child.
+Most people (more than 9 people out of 10) have chickenpox as a child.
 It occurs in a small number of adults who missed it as a child.
 If you get chickenpox as an adult, the illness is usually more severe than in children, and complications are more common, particularly if you are pregnant.

 What does 'contact with chickenpox or shingles' mean?